bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

         }
 ```

 This was Apple's security model doing its job – preventing arbitrary code from accessing system monitoring data.
-You need to disable SIP (System Integrity Protection) and AMFI ([Apple Mobile File Integrity](https://theapplewiki.com/wiki/AppleMobileFileIntegrity)) to run this example, but that's not something I'd recommend outside of a virtual machine.
-The `libsysmond` route was effectively a dead-end.
+You need to disable SIP (System Integrity Protection) and AMFI ([Apple Mobile File Integrity](https://theapplewiki.com/wiki/AppleMobileFileIntegrity)) to run this example.

+{{< notice warning >}}
+Disabling SPI and AMFI is not something I'd recommend outside of a virtual machine.
+{{</ notice >}}

-But there's always another way in.
+The `libsysmond` route was effectively a dead-end, but there's always another way in.
 When I dug deeper into `sysmond` itself, I discovered something interesting: it wasn't performing any magical kernel-level operations.
 Instead, it was using two standard library functions that any process can call: `proc_pidinfo()` and `proc_pid_rusage()`.

 |                     | Memory                              | Real Memory                     |
 | ------------------- | ----------------------------------- | ------------------------------- |